 If you're fit enough then cycle to Cape Town!
-If not, here's what the various airlines are charging to transport your bike to the Cape Town Cycle Tour (a.k.a.
-Cape Argus) 2016 (note that the prices below are for 1-way flights, and you need to double them to get the airfare for a return flight):
+If not, here's what the various airlines are charging to transport your bike to the Cape Town Cycle Tour (previously known as the Cape Argus) 2020 (note that the prices below are for 1-way flights, and you need to double them to get the airfare for a return flight):

 Please take note of the special drop-off and pick-up location for your bike.
 As it is a massive operation at all airports they usually have special locations that can accommodate a large number of bicycles.